Aurobindo Pharma shares tank over 7% after ED arrests company's director

 "The company is in the process of ascertaining further details and will do further disclosures as appropriate," Aurobindo Pharma said in a communication to BSE.

 According to media reports, ED has made the arrest in connection with its money laundering probe into the alleged irregularities in the now-scrapped liquor policy of the Delhi Government.
-Benoy Babu, General Manager, International Brands, Pernod Ricard has also been arrested in conection with the case.
+Benoy Babu, General Manager, International Brands, Pernod Ricard has also been arrested in connection with the case.

 While Aurobindo Pharma is a major player in the generic drugs market globally, Pernod Ricard markets premium liquor brands such as Glenlivet.